 Rise, wash, repeat – magnet style.

-Magnets + sensory play = awesome, easy STEM activity
+Magnetic sensory bin = awesome, easy STEM activity

 Once your child understands how the magnets work, invite them to predict what items are magnetic around your home or classroom.
 If you have magnet wands, this is a fun opportunity for the kids to walk around with the wand and to test items they pass by.